 Open ocean farming is a developing aquaculture practice where farms are located in deeper, less sheltered, high energy surface waters with stronger currents.
-They are typically several kilometres away from land, which can significantly reduce the environmental effects and other constraints that can often impact inshore aquaculture.
+They are typically several kilometres away from land and recognised globally as best practice to achieve better environmental, social and economic outcomes.

 We expect a hearing to be held in 2021.
 If successful, first harvest would be in 2024.

 The New Zealand Government has set the aquaculture industry a target of achieving $3 billion in revenue by 2030.
 Open ocean aquaculture can play a significant role in converting this aspiration to reality.